This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of thyroid ablation?

-You may be allergic to radioactive iodine.
-Your thyroid may no longer function and you may need thyroid medicine for the rest of your life.
+Your thyroid may no longer work, and you may need thyroid medicine for the rest of your life.
 You may have swelling in your face and neck.
 You may have eye dryness, headache, nausea and vomiting, trouble swallowing, taste changes, and dental cavities.
 A condition called thyroid storm may occur if too much thyroid hormone is released into your body.
 A thyroid storm may cause high fever, fast heartbeat, high blood pressure, and may be life-threatening.